codes-org/codes/doc/dev/yaml-config.md

   `PARAMS` unchanged.
 A list value (e.g. `slimfly`'s generator sets) is emitted as a multi-value key.

+The `hosts.component`'s own scalar params, if it declares any, are also appended to `PARAMS` (after the fabric's keys).
+A parametric host component must not set `network:` — the fabric defines the network itself, so that key is rejected here.

 Supported fabric `model`s split into **internally-generated** (the compiler emits only shape params and the model generates its wiring) and **file-enumerated** (the wiring is read from binary connection files produced by the generator scripts).